-If either the sound quality or the physical placement of the hearing aids are bothering you, it’s important to talk to your hearing specialist about adjustments to increase your overall comfort and advance the adjustment period.
+If either the sound quality or the physical placement of the hearing aids is bothering you, it’s essential to talk to your hearing specialist about adjustments to increase your overall comfort and advance the adjustment period.

 How Can I Improve the Comfort of My Hearing Aids?

 Thankfully, there are a few strategies that have proven to be rather successful over the years.

 - Start slow: If you’re breaking in your first pair of hearing aids, you shouldn’t feel as though you have to wear them all day, every day right off the bat.
 You can build up to that.
 Start by wearing your hearing aid for an hour–or four hours–a day.
 That said, you’ll want to work up to wearing your hearing aids all day–but you don’t have to start there.

 - Practice: The world might sound just a little bit different once you get your hearing aids.
 And it might take some time for your ears to adjust–especially when it comes to the spoken word.
 There are many exercises (reading along with an audiobook or watching your favorite movie with the closed captions on) that can help you get the hang of this a little more quickly.

 - Get the right fit: Hearing aids are designed to fit your ears well.
 You’ll definitely want to discuss your fit with your hearing specialist right off the bat–but you’ll also want to see your hearing specialist for follow-up fittings to make sure everything is working properly and get the fit just right.
 You may also want to consider a custom fit hearing aid for maximum comfort and effectiveness.